ahmetakif616/risingos_releases/README.md

-# RisingOS Releases for Mi439 Built by me
+# RisingOS Releases for Mi439 Built By Me